SmartDataAnalytics/RdfProcessingToolkit/README.md

 ## Acknowledgements

-* This project is actually just the command line frontend for the SPARQL function extensions provided by the [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext)

 * This project is developed with funding from the [QROWD](http://qrowd-project.eu/) H2020 project.
 Visit the [QROWD GitHub Organization](https://github.com/Qrowd) for more Open Source tools!